smartarch/ivis-core/README.md

 ## Quick Start

 ### Preparation
 The project creates three URL endpoints, which are referred to as "trusted", "sandbox" and "public".
-This allows Mailtrain to guarantee security and avoid XSS attacks in the multi-user settings.
+This allows IVIS to guarantee security and avoid XSS attacks in the multi-user settings.
 The function of these three endpoints is as follows:
 - *trusted* - This is the main endpoint for the UI that a logged-in user uses to manage lists, send campaigns, etc.
 - *sandbox* - This is an endpoint not directly visible to a user.
 It is used to host user-defined panels.